 CONTACTING AN EXPERIENCED LAWYER

 We know that facing serious charges such as forcible confinement or kidnapping can be an extremely stressful ordeal, and we’re here to ease that.
-Our lawyers at Ross Lutz Barristers will carefully examine the police reports, victim statements and interviews for any available witnesses.
+Our lawyers at Alberta Legal will carefully examine the police reports, victim statements and interviews for any available witnesses.

 A complete investigation independent of the police may have to be done, so our team has the best chance of defending you.